-29TH AVENUE STATION AREA GUIDELINES FOR CD-1 BY-LAW KINGS AVENUE AND RUPERT STREET SITE
+29TH AVENUE STATION AREA GUIDELINES FOR CD-1 BY-LAW KASLO STREET END SITE

-1 APPLICATION AND INTENT
+APPLICATION AND INTENT

-These guidelines should be used in conjunction with the CD-1 By-law for multiple residential developments on the Kings Avenue and Rupert Street site, zoned CD-1 (Figure 1).
+These guidelines should be used in conjunction with the CD-1 By-Law for multiple residential development on the Kaslo Street End site, zoned CD-1 (Figure 1).
 The guidelines will be used by City staff in the evaluation of projects.
 Applicants should also refer to Chapter 3: New Development Opportunities and Chapter 7: Implementation and Development Principles in the Nanaimo/29th Avenue Station Areas Plan.